Jax Taylor Caught Lying: Tom Schwartz Claims Jax Lied About His Family

 “He did a great thing for them, and I really appreciate it,” he points out, sharing that Jax Taylor did do a great thing by surprising him with his brothers’ appearance at his wedding.

-As it turns out, Tom’s brothers aren’t exactly Vanderpump Rules viewers and they aren’t really phased by the fame that their brother is currently dealing with.
+As it turns out, Tom’s brothers aren’t exactly Vanderpump Rules viewers and aren’t really fazed by the fame that their brother is currently dealing with.
 And they aren’t tweeting up a storm when it comes to the show.

 “They’re not technophobes, but for some reason, they’re old school when it comes to social media,” Tom explains about his brothers, who made quite the impression on viewers last week on Vanderpump Rules.